phiresky/masters-thesis/content/3_preliminaries.md

 <!-- One example of a team-based environment is [@{https://openai.com/blog/openai-five/}]. -->

 An example of a team-based environment is the OpenAI Hide-and-Seek Task [@openai].
-In this task there are two teams of agents in a simulated physical world with obstacles, and members of one team try to find the members of the other team.
+In this task, there are two teams of agents in a simulated physical world with obstacles, and members of one team try to find the members of the other team.
 The Hide-team is rewarded +1 if none of the team members is seen by any seeker, and -1 otherwise.
 The Seek-team is given the opposite reward.